Team-4536/SimulationGUI/README.md

 # SimulationGUI
-Simulated robot visualization written in Java by Ridley Nelson and Kevin Tran.
+Simulated robot visualization written in Java by Ridley Nelson.

 ## What Does it Do?
 It gives you a basic visualization of how your robot code **(might)** work with your robot.